Santa Muerte: In the United States

-The cult of Santa Muerte was established in the United States c.
-2005, brought to the country by Mexican and Central American migrants.
-Chesnut suggests that there were tens of thousands of devotees in the U.S. by 2012.
-This cult is primarily visible in cities with high populations, such as New York City, Chicago, Houston, San Antonio, Tucson, and Los Angeles.
+The new religious movement of Santa Muerte was established in the United States c.
+2005, brought to the country by Mexican and Central American immigrants.
+American scholar of religious studies Andrew Chesnut suggests that there were tens of thousands of devotees in the U.S. by 2012.
+Devotion to Santa Muerte is primarily visible in cities with large Mexican and Mexican-American populations, such as New York City, Chicago, Houston, San Antonio, Tucson, and Los Angeles.
 There are fifteen religious groups dedicated to her in Los Angeles alone, which include the Temple of Santa Muerte on Melrose Avenue in East Hollywood.

-In some places, such as Northern California and New Orleans, her popularity has spread beyond the Latino community.
+In many places across the US her popularity has spread beyond Hispanic communities.
 For instance, the Santisima Muerte Chapel of Perpetual Pilgrimage is maintained by a woman of Danish descent, while the New Orleans Chapel of the Santisima Muerte was founded in 2012 by a Non-Hispanic White devotee.

-As in Mexico, some elements of the Catholic Church in the United States are trying to combat Santa Muerte worship, in Chicago particularly.
-Compared to the Catholic Church in Mexico, the official reaction in the U.S. is mostly either nonexistent or muted.
-The U.S. Conference of Catholic Bishops has not issued an official position on this relatively new phenomenon in the country.
-Opposition to the veneration of Santa Muerte took a violent turn in late January, 2013, when one or more vandals smashed a statue of the folk saint, which had appeared in the San Benito, Texas, municipal cemetery earlier that month.
+As in Mexico, some elements of the Catholic Church in the United States are trying to combat Santa Muerte worship, especially in Texas, New Mexico, and Chicago particularly.
+Compared to the Catholic Church in Mexico, the official reaction in the U.S. is muted.
+The U.S. Conference of Catholic Bishops has not issued an official position on this, the fastest growing new religious movement in the country and in the entire world.
+Opposition to the veneration of Santa Muerte took a violent turn in late January 2013, when one or more vandals smashed a statue of the folk saint, which had appeared in the San Benito, Texas, municipal cemetery earlier that month.

 Sociology

-The cult of Santa Muerte is present throughout the strata of Mexican society, although the majority of devotees are either underemployed workers or from the urban working class.
-Most are young people, aged in their teens, twenties, or thirties, and are also mostly female.

-A large following developed among Mexicans who are disillusioned with the dominant, institutional Catholic Church and, in particular, with the inability of established Catholic saints to deliver them from poverty.
+The new religious movement of Santa Muerte is present in all social classes of Mexican society, although the majority of devotees are either underemployed workers or from the urban working class.
+Most are young people, in their teens, twenties, or thirties, and are also mostly female.
+A large following developed among Mexicans and Hispanic/Latino Americans who are disillusioned with the dominant, institutional Catholic Church and, in particular, with the inability of established Catholic saints to deliver them from poverty, corruption, and violence.

-The phenomenon is based among people with scarce resources, excluded from the formal market economy, as well as the judicial and educational systems, primarily in the inner cities and the very rural areas.
-Devotion to Santa Muerte is what anthropologists call a "cult of crisis".
-Devotion to the image peaks during economic and social hardships, which tend to affect the working classes more.
-Santa Muerte tends to attract those in extremely difficult or hopeless situations but also appeals to smaller sectors of middle class professionals and even the affluent.
-Some of her most devoted followers are outcasts who commit petty economic crimes, often committed out of desperation, such as prostitutes and petty thieves.
+Devotion is based mostly among people with scarce resources, excluded from the formal market economy, as well as the judicial and educational systems, primarily in the inner cities and the very rural areas.
+Devotion to Santa Muerte is viewed as a "cult of crisis" by some scholars.
+Devotion to the skeleton saint has expanded rapidly during economic and social hardships, which tend to affect the working classes more.
+Santa Muerte tends to attract those in extremely difficult or hopeless situations, but also appeals to smaller sectors of middle class professionals and even the affluent.
+Some of her most devoted followers are those who commit petty crimes, often committed out of desperation, such as sex workers, pickpockets, and thieves.